 Veterans of Vietnam may develop disabling diseases related to the exposure of Agent Orange or other herbicides.
 Meanwhile, Gulf War veterans have reported clusters of unexplained symptoms, including chronic fatigue, irritable bowel, and fibromyalgia, which last for six months or more.

 Veterans can collect compensation from the Department of Veterans Affairs for disabilities related to injuries or diseases either caused by exposure to toxic chemicals or herbicides during active military service or aggravated by exposure to such substances.
-If you are suffering from this type of service-connected disability, reach out to our lawyers for assistance with filing a VA toxic exposure disability claim for benefits.
+If you are suffering from this type of service-connected disability, reach out to our Veterans disability claim lawyers for assistance with filing a VA toxic exposure disability claim for benefits.
+We serve Veterans from across the nation!

 Chemical toxins include Agent Orange and other herbicides that are harmful to the body.
 Pesticides, sulfur fire, industrial solvents, depleted Uranium, chromium, and PCBs are also chemicals linked to health problems in former servicemembers.

 There are two types of radiation: ionizing and non-ionizing.
 Ionizing radiation may pose a health risk because it sends out extremely high energy.
 Ionizing radiation can be sourced from nuclear weapon testing or other activities performed during military service.
 Long-term health problems related to radiation can be discovered through the VA’s free Ionizing Radiation Registry health exam.
-If radiation has caused your health to deteriorate, contact an attorney on our team for a free consultation and assistance in applying for benefits.
+If radiation from a military base or combat zone has caused your health to deteriorate, contact an attorney on our team for a free consultation and assistance in applying for benefits.

 Air pollutants include burn pits, oil well fire and smoke, sulfur fire, and sand, dust, and particulates.
 Sand and dust in the air can cause respiratory problems and make the vital breathing process more difficult.
 Gulf War veterans may suffer from health problems caused by oil or gas wells that caught on fire and burned, polluting the air around them.
 In Iraq, a sulfur plant burned for a continuous month in June of 2003, and large amounts of sulfur dioxide were released into the air.